Skip to content

 Run it with sensible defaults

 Using original size of 200, new size of 170, original price of 3.5, current price of 3.75, the calculation works out to 26.05%.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Original Size, New Size, Original Price, and Current Price — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works